AVasK/CPP-Range/README.md

 # C++ ranges
 ## That cool range syntax from Python now in C++
-<!> Unfortunately, doesn't fix other bunch of
-C++ syntactic oddities...

 Remember when you wrote a simple range-for in Python and said:
 "Wow, why cannot C++ have this?"